 Clay Pit SVRA

 Our hearts go out to all those affected by the wildfires.
-Thank you to all of the firefighters and first responders, including California State Park’s Rangers, Lifeguards and staff members, for their help.
+Thank you to all of the firefighters, law enforcement and first responders, including California State Park’s Rangers, Lifeguards and staff members, for their help.
 For the latest fire conditions and evacuations, please visit CAL FIRE: www.fire.ca.gov/current_incidents.

 Welcome to Clay Pit State Vehicular Recreation Area!